woocommerce/woocommerce-blocks/readme.txt

 = Minimum Requirements =

 * WordPress 5.3 or greater
-* WooCommerce 4.2 or greater
+* WooCommerce 4.3 or greater
-* PHP version 5.6 or greater (PHP 7.2 or greater is recommended)
+* PHP version 7.0 or greater (PHP 7.4 or greater is recommended)
-* MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
+* MySQL version 5.6 or greater

 Visit the [WooCommerce server requirements documentation](https://docs.woocommerce.com/document/server-requirements/) for a detailed list of server requirements.